rexrainbow/phaser3-rex-notes/docs/docs/loader.md

     - `'canplay'` : The video is ready to start playing.
     - `'canplaythrough'` : The video can be played all the way through, without stopping.
 - `asBlob` : Load the video as a data blob, or via the Video element?
 Default value is `false`.
 - `noAudio` : Does the video have an audio track?
 If not you can enable auto-playing on it.
-Default value is `false`.
+  - `false` : Has audio track, default behavior.

 Get data from video cache